upmsilab/FHIRLab/advocacy.md

 For starting, we have also curated some examples of how different actors can use the tools currently available in the sandbox.

-## Understand foundational cocnepts for standards
+## Understand foundational concepts for standards
 Learn foundational concepts of FHIR, and terminology, and why they matter.

 ### Terminology Services